project-valhalla/main/README.md

 trying to revolutionate the arena fps genre: big NO to the fear of creating and experimenting particular and original weapons, attack combinations and modes (as long as they're not too complicated); adding classic FFA mode (which relies heavily on map control and is not that noob-friendly) as a mutator; suggestions are welcome!

-- create a not too complex yet interesting movement system: adding, for example, slide (jump + crouch), wall jump and dodge as mutators is more than enough;
+- create a not too complex yet interesting movement system: adding, for example, wall jump and dodge as mutators is more than enough;

 - pulse rifle combo mines that stick to players like in Red Eclipse;